jprintz/foam-devops/readme.md

-![Kharnagy, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons](/attachments/Devops-toolchain.svg "DevOps practices")
+![Kharnagy, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons](/attachments/Devops-toolchain.svg "DevOps practices") ö
 # DevOps Knowledge Base

-** Welcome to my attempt at creating a DevOps Knowledge Base for myself!**
+**Welcome to my attempt at creating a DevOps Knowledge Base for myself!**

 # What is this repository?